Back to Cool: How to Prepare Your Roof for Fall

 Just like your gutter systems, your roof ought to be inspected at least twice a year.
 Again, this is best done during the spring and fall before the more extreme seasons arrive.
 Late summer and early fall are ideal for checking your roof for any potential damage that may have occurred between late winter and summer.

 If you’re not sure whether your roof needs to be replaced before winter arrives, some of the most common signs a replacement is needed include:

 - Age: Asphalt shingles have a lifespan of 20 to 50 years depending on the climate in which they’re installed.
 If it’s been over 20 years since you’ve had a new roof and your shingles are beginning to look a little worse for wear, now may be the best time to consider a roof replacement.
 If you’re not sure, talk to your local roofing contractors for a professional opinion.

 - Drooping: If you walk outside and take a look at your house, your roof should never be sagging or drooping in certain places.
 Drooping is not only a sign of water damage but also a sign of roof rot.
 A drooping roof needs a roof replacement immediately.

 - Moss growth: Another sign that you have moisture trapped in your roof that could be causing water damage is that you have moss growth on your shingles.
 In some cases, moss can be removed from your roof.
 But if your roof has suffered from significant water damage, a replacement may be the safest option for you and your family.

-Looking for roofing contractors to replace your roof?
+Looking for roofing contractors and price quotes to replace your roof?
 We’ve got you covered.
 Style Roofing offers professional roof replacement services and attic insulation to ensure your home is reading for the cooler months.
 For more information about our roof replacement services, contact Style Roofing today.